DasEd955/AttributionLens/planning.md

 **`test_appeal_route.py`** — Integration tests for `POST /appeal` and `GET /content/<id>`.
 Covers `400` on missing `content_id` or missing reasoning, `404` on an unknown `content_id`, the full `200` confirmation contract (content_id, status, message, appeal_id), that a filed appeal flips the decision to `under_review` and surfaces the creator's reasoning in `/log`, that the `creator_reasoning` field alias is accepted in place of `reasoning`, and that `GET /content/<id>` returns the decision with its attached appeals.

 **`test_rate_limit.py`** — Integration tests for rate limiting.
 Builds an app with Flask-Limiter enabled and confirms that `POST /submit` returns `429` once the per-endpoint quota is exceeded.
 No test uses a live Groq API key.

+**`test_dashboard.py`** — 24 tests covering the three dashboard routes in three categories: empty database (all routes return 200 with zero/empty values), correctness after known submissions (counts, rates, and limit parameters match expectations), and shape contracts (every response key the frontend depends on is asserted present).

 ---